kyaiooiayk/Checklist-4-ML-E2E-Projects/README.md

     - Tell a story with data | [Ref](https://pbs.twimg.com/media/E-C33uFWUAA2UiD?format=jpg&name=large)
     - List your assumptions and your system's limitations.
     - Explain why your solution achieves the business objective.
-    - Describe lessons learnt: what did not work is as much valuable as what did not.
+    - Describe lessons learnt: what did not work is as much valuable as what did.
-- Keep in mind that your production model will likely be changed in the future!
+- Keep in mind that your production model will likely be changed in the future, thus think retraing scheduling.

 </details>